 Losing your home can be a painful process.
-If you’ve fallen on hard financial times and are facing home foreclosure, you should go into the process informed of your rights and options during each stage.
-With the right help and information, you may be able to delay or prevent the foreclosure action entirely and stay in your house.
+If you’ve fallen on hard financial times and are facing foreclosure, you need to understand your rights and options during each stage.
+With the right information, you may be able to delay or prevent the foreclosure action entirely and stay in your house.

 Foreclosure laws are different in every state.
 This page can provide general information about the foreclosure process, but you should If you talk to a foreclosure lawyer where you live about your legal rights.

 Foreclosure is the legal process of a lender taking control of real estate when the borrower is behind on payments.
 The borrower and mortgage lender have a financial interest in the property.
 The loan agreement provides that when the borrower/homeowner is past due on mortgage payments, the lender can take back and sell the property to recover the amount owed.

 While missing a single payment generally won’t start foreclosure, the lender is likely to begin foreclosure proceedings after a certain number of missed payments.
 If your mortgage states how many payments this is, make sure you are always aware of that number.

 The process of foreclosure varies by state.
 Foreclosure laws have also changed in the past decade following the housing crisis of 2008.